JiggityMaggotKetamynes/Chips/YC_application.md

 Q2) Team consists of technical and soft skills in financial markets, currencies and software/crypto development.
 I have personal experience building a BTC and script mining company in South America.
 I am also a futures, crypto, and comodities trader.

-Q3) In talking with FOREX and Crpyto traders regurarly, the sentiment I've gathered is that traders prefer more options to not.
-This is why we designed chips to allow user to interact directly with the blockchain contracts, and to not be limited in their trade pairs.
+Q3) In talking with FOREX and Crpyto traders regurarly, they are always actively looking for new trading possibilities where they can employ their trading edge.
+This is why we designed chips to allow users to interact directly with the blockchain contracts, and to not be limited in their trade pairs.

 ## Who are your competitors?
 What do you understand about your business that they don't?